hlilab/minisv.py/README.md

 ## <a name="intro"></a>Introduction

-`gaftools` is a pangenome tool that predicts germline or somatic structural variation from the long read whole genome sequencing data for tumor-normal pairs of samples, tumor-only or normal-only sample.
+`minisv` is a pangenome tool that predicts germline or somatic structural variation from the long read whole genome sequencing data for tumor-normal pairs of samples, tumor-only or normal-only sample.
 The experiment could be either normal-only, tumor-only or tumor-normal paired sequencing.

 ## Table of Contents